paulocoutinhox/evangel-playerio/README_ENG.txt

 2 - COPY FOLDER "web" to "htdocs or www" FOLDER OF WEB SERVER INSTALLATION

-3 - RENAME THE COPIED FOLDER "web" TO "evangel" ON WEB SERVER "htdocs or www" FOLDER
+3 - RENAME THE COPIED FOLDER "web" TO "evangel-playerio" ON WEB SERVER "htdocs or www" FOLDER

 4 - OPEN PROJECT OR IMPORT PROJECT ON FLASH BUILDER 4